pradyungn/gif-pros/README.md

 This library supports transparency and implements the LVGL canvas, making it extremely flexible and versatile to use.

+# Prerequisites
+Back up your PROS code, because if you do this wrong, you *will* lose all of your code.
+Also make it a point to try to have version control implemented so, that you can recover any lost code or information.

 # Installation
 #### 1a.
 Pre-built template
 To get the template, head over to the [releases](https://github.com/theol0403/gif-pros/releases) page and download `gif-pros@<version>.zip`.